jdiaz2001/terraform-s3-project/README.md

 # Terraform S3 Project

 This project is a Terraform configuration.
 It sets up a secure and scalable static website hosting architecture using AWS services.
-It is designed to demonstrate infrastructure as code (IaC) principles and provide a reusable template for Static Website.
+It is designed to demonstrate infrastructure as code (IaC) principles and provide a reusable template for an S3 Static Website.

 ## Features
 ### Amazon S3 – Static Website Hosting